-Must be given as low-dose RTV-boosted regimen in pregnancy.
+Must be given with RTV boosting in pregnancy.

 Effect of in utero ATV exposure on infant indirect bilirubin levels is unclear.
-Non-pathologic elevations of neonatal hyperbilirubinemia have been observed in some but not all clinical trials to date.
+Nonpathologic elevations of neonatal bilirub have been observed in some, but not all, clinical trials to date.

 Oral powder (but not capsules) contains phenylalanine, which can be harmful to patients with phenylketonuria.

-Key to Acronyms: ARV = antiretroviral; ATV = atazanavir; COBI = cobicistat; EFV = efavirenz; PK = pharmacokinetic; PPI = proton pump inhibitor; RTV = ritonavir; TDF = tenofovir disoproxil fumarate
+Key: ARV = antiretroviral; ATV = atazanavir; ATV/c = atazanavir/cobicistat; COBI = cobicistat; EFV = efavirenz; FDC = fixed-dose combination; PK = pharmacokinetic; PPI = proton pump inhibitor; RTV = ritonavir; TDF = tenofovir disoproxil fumarate

-- Papp E, Mohammadi H, Loutfy MR, et al. HIV protease inhibitor use during pregnancy is associated with decreased progesterone levels, suggesting a potential mechanism contributing to fetal growth restriction.
+- Papp E, Mohammadi H, Loutfy MR, et al. HIV protease inhibitor use during pregnancy Is associated with decreased progesterone levels, suggesting a potential mechanism contributing to fetal growth restriction.
 J Infect Dis.
-2014.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/25030058.
+2014;211(1):10-8.
+Available at: http://www.ncbi.nlm.nih.gov/pubmed/25030058.